multi-moduli-ntt-saber/multi-moduli-ntt-saber/unmasked/m4/README.md

 # TODO
-- Sync the presentation of interpretations.
-- Possibly add some scripts.
-- Double check the name of the strategies.
+Add requirement

 # How to compile
 ```
 sh makeAll.sh
 ```

-# How to produce benchmark
+# How to test and produce benchmarks manually
+You can produce the benchmark manually.

 ## One terminal reading from the board
 ```